ugomadagu/TicketService/README.md

   * **idToSeatHoldMap** is a HashMap that maps an Id to a SeatHold.
 I used a HashMap becasue of its O(1) access, insertion, and deletion time.
 Also because of its reasonable O(n) space requirement.

 - Methods:
   * **makeConfirmationCode** is the method that I made to create the confirmation code that is returned by **reserveSeats**.
 This method creates a 20 character alphanumeric.
-For every character, it randomly generates a digit, either 1 or 2, that determines whether the character will be a letter or number.
+For every character, it randomly generates a digit, either 1 or 2, that determines whether the next character will be a letter or number.
 With that information, we then generate a random digit that will be later converted into a _char_ based on ASCI conversion.

 ### SeatHold Class
 - Data Structures:
-  * **seats** is a LinkedList that I used to store all the Id's aligned to a particular seatHold.
+  * **seats** is a LinkedList that I used to store all the seat Id's aligned to a particular seatHold.
 I chose a LinkedList because of its constant insertion time and O(n) space requirements.
 The O(n) access time does not negativley effect me since I only ever need to access the elements of **seats** in a linear fashion or by retreiving only first element.